Victorgm21/subwizard/README.md

   <a href="https://www.python.org/downloads/release/python-380/"><img src="https://img.shields.io/badge/python-3.8+-blue.svg" alt="Python 3.8+"></a>
 </p>

-SubWizard is a powerful and user-friendly tool that automatically generates subtitles for your video and audio files.
+SubWizard is a powerful and user-friendly tool that automatically generates subtitles for your video and audio files (ONLY WINDOWS).
 It leverages the impressive speed and accuracy of `faster-whisper` to transcribe spoken content.
 Whether you need an `.srt` file or want to burn the subtitles directly into your `.mp4` video, SubWizard has you covered.

 ---